 British Columbia’s Yoho National Park

-Includes all lodging, all meals, tour leaders, trail maps and narratives.
+Includes all lodging, all meals, van support, tour leader, local guide, trail maps and narratives.

 Timberline van shuttle is included between Calgary and the National Park prior to and following tour.

 Not included: Airline service to Calgary International Airport; Guide Gratuity.

 Hotel 8:00 am

 “Yoho” is a Cree word that translates roughly as “how magnificent” and, if anything, the Cree perhaps understated the utter magnificence of this Canadian Rocky Mountain region.
 Second smallest of the Canadian Rocky Mountain Parks, Yoho is a land of glacial lakes and towering, snowclad mountains whose steepness explains the park’s many spectacular waterfalls.
 And not lost upon us is Yoho’s 252-mile network of trails.
 Without a doubt, Yoho is an exciting hiking trip for Timberline guests.

 The Yoho hiking tour assembles in Lake Louise early-afternoon of Day 1 (we’ll provide a van shuttle from Calgary earlier in the day) with ample opportunity to hike to either of the famous teahouses above the lake before dinner.
 We’ll be spending our nights in the Lake Louise area at the Mountaineer Lodge surrounded by pine forests and rocky mountain views.